-Locally developed language courses (e.g., language arts and language and culture courses) must be consistent with the appropriate framework within The Common Curriculum Frameworks for International Languages.
-Locally developed FNMI language and culture courses must be consistent with The Common Curriculum Framework for Aboriginal Language and Culture Programs, Kindergarten to Grade 12: Western Canadian Protocol for Collaboration in Basic Education.
+Locally developed language courses (e.g., language arts and language and culture courses) must be consistent with the appropriate framework within The Common Curriculum Frameworks for International Languages (see the General folder).
+Locally developed First Nations, Métis and Inuit language and culture courses must be consistent with The Common Curriculum Framework for Aboriginal Language and Culture Programs, Kindergarten to Grade 12: Western Canadian Protocol for Collaboration in Basic Education.